Audience: UC Davis Design Students

 Location: Cruess Hall Entry Corridor

-Purpose: Gathering student feedback on the department is difficult when there is no existing channel to communicate their needs other than class evaluations and speaking directly to a professor, which can be intimidating.
-Utilizing interactive experiences bridges the communication gap between the hierarchical positions that exist within academia.
-This project was created to build community around discussions created by student voices.
-Having a format to answer questions about Design will lead to more critical thinking and awareness around curriculum and the future of the industry.
+Purpose: This project was created to build community around discussions created by student voices.
+Having a format to answer questions about Design will lead to more critical thinking around curriculum and the future of the industry.

 After my literary review focused on designing for belonging and inclusive spaces.
 My main sources were Decolonizing Design by Dori Tunstall and Design for Belonging by Susan Wise.